libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 As long as a business continues to make things, its processes always include a definition of work, a demand for work, and the result of production.
-These categories inform the activities of manufacturing but the models of production that make each of these activities sensible.
+These categories inform not only the activities of manufacturing but also the models of production that make each of these activities sensible.

 ## Frequently used models

 ISA-95 describes how production _entities_ relate to one another within and across the manufacturing activities.
-Entities are physical or abstract objects that make up the parts and composition of a manufacturing process.
+Entities are physical or abstract objects that make up the composition of a manufacturing process in its past, present, future, and ideal state.
 Here are some of the most common entities.

 ### Resources